-Other revenue consists of bank interest and the return of surplus funds from the Workers' Compensation Board, which are recorded when earned.
+Other revenue consists of bank interest that is recorded when earned.

 (b) Transfer to General Revenue Fund

 The Provincial Auditor Act requires that all other revenue received by the Office be deposited to the General Revenue Fund.
 The Act also requires the Office return any unspent appropriations, as determined using the expenditure basis of accounting, to the General Revenue Fund.